 4. For all other matters that come before the governing board for a vote, the standard is: the board member may be excused from voting if the matter involves the member’s own financial interest or official conduct.
 G.S.
 160A-75; 153A-44 (hereinafter, the “general voting statutes”).

 The general voting statutes specifically acknowledge a conflict under any of the other three statutes as grounds for being excused.
 Note that each of the first three specific statutes prohibits the member from voting, whereas the general voting statutes appear to be permissive.
-Please see my earlier blog post for a discussion about what that might mean, and what process might be used to determine when a person is excused.
+Please see this blog post for a discussion about what that might mean, and what process might be used to determine when a person is excused.
 In addition, note that the first three standards apply to any type of board, but the general voting statutes apply only to city and county governing boards.
 Other boards should apply the same standard, as it reflects common law conflict of interest principles.
 A final observation is that the only time relational (as opposed to financial) conflicts are considered is in the quasi-judicial setting.
 Although personal or business relationships often raise concerns of bias, there is no authority to consider them as grounds for being excused under the general voting statutes.

 How does North Carolina case law define financial interest?